wechaty/docusaurus/docusaurus/docs/tutorials/using-vorpal-with-wechaty.md

 See: [wechaty-vorpal-contrib](https://github.com/wechaty/wechaty-vorpal-contrib) for more Wechaty Vorpal Extension CLI for Chatbots.

 ## Getting started

-In this tutorial you will learn how to use [Vorpal](https://github.com/wechaty/wechaty-vorpal) with [Wechaty](https://wechaty.js.org/) to build a [Hacker News](https://news.ycombinator.com/) chat bot.

 Before getting started, make sure you have `Node.js` installed on your system.
 If you do not have `Node.js` installed (or have a version below 12), then you need to install the latest version of `Node.js` by following the links below: